swift-serverless/Breeze/README.md

 BreezeLambdaAPI<Item>.main()
 ```

-It's required the `Codable` struct or class is to `BreezeCodable` protocol:
+It's required the `Codable` struct or class to conform to the `BreezeCodable` protocol:

 ```swift
 public protocol BreezeCodable: Codable {